isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/output-management.md

 }
 ```

-The `ditamap` attribute takes the absolute path of the DITA map that is used to generate the output. <br> The `topics` attribute takes an array of topics that are updated and need to be republished.<br> The `fullMaps` attribute contains path of the map files \(like chunked submaps\) that are needed along with their topics for incremental output generation. <br> The `maps` attribute contains path of the map files \(for resolving keyspace references\) that are extracted on the disk without topics. <br> The `outputs` attribute takes an array of output preset names that are used to generate the output.|
+- The `ditamap` attribute takes the absolute path of the DITA map that is used to generate the output.
+- The `topics` attribute takes an array of topics that are updated and need to be republished.
+- The `fullMaps` attribute contains path of the map files \(like chunked submaps\) that are needed along with their topics for incremental output generation.
+- The `maps` attribute contains path of the map files \(for resolving keyspace references\) that are extracted on the disk without topics.
+- The `outputs` attribute takes an array of output preset names that are used to generate the output.|

 **Response values**:
 Returns a HTTP 200 \(Successful\) response.